adamhoof/CDN77-DNS/README.md

 **Space complexity**: O(ipv6l * n), ok, but got worse. ipv6l is just a multiplicative constant, but it is not small, improve? <br><br>

 ### Main ideas
   - Core -> addresses repeat a lot and storing each will create a lot of redundancy in searching and space, looks like a tree of some sort (the lookup in trees is definitely more efficient if designed carefully).
   - build a binary trie structure, where each level represents a specific bit position of an address in binary form and each node at that level represents either 1 or 0 of an address
   - check for overlapping rules according to RFC by throwing an error for DNS server admin to check
   - implement search by traversing the trie down, just following the existing path in the trie

-**Note: checkout TestInsertConflicts, TestInsertAndRoute in Optimised_test.go**<br><br>

 ### Thought processes (literary):
 1. **How to split the address into nodes?** -> store numbers in each node to represent 4 bits of address
    - Issue: This allowed shallow Trie (128 / 4 = 32 levels only at most), 4 children per node BUT did not align with prefix lengths, we would have hard time storing and representing prefixes that are not multiples of 4, like 31
    - Solution: We can store just one bit per node instead of numbers (which makes it into a binary trie), aligning with prefix exactly: prefix 31 = trie level 31, much more granular!
 2. **How to store the PoP ID?** -> specific nodes will each either have or not have PoP ID assigned to them as per the routing data example
-3. **Space complexity looks good, what about time complexity?** -> It will be dependent on the number of levels (prefix length) because of the trie traversal and nothing else, that should be way better than O(n), where n is number of records, we are not even dependent on records number at all!
+3. **Approximate time complexity of search (route)?** -> It will be dependent on the trie depth (max 128), because of the trie traversal, that should be way better than O(n), where n is number of records, we are not even dependent on records number at all!
 4. **How will it work then?** -> Hmm, so there is the initial trie build (based on the given routing data) and then the search (route)
-   - **Trie build**: We traverse the trie down and build nodes that do not yet exist, connecting to the existing ones (pointer).
+   - **Trie build**: Traverse the trie down and build nodes that do not yet exist, connecting to the existing ones (pointer).
 Each node will point to max 2 child nodes (binary trie), representing either 1 or 0 of the address.
+     - Partially overlapping paths?
-     - Speaking of duplicates, what if we find more specific path (greater prefix) with the same PoP ID, ie. 198?
+       - Issue: What if we find more specific path (greater prefix) with the same PoP ID, ie. 198?
 To optimise space, we will probably delete the less specific path?
-NOO, this would remove a valid path for requests with less specific prefix, keep it.
+       - Solution: NOO, this would remove a valid path for requests with less specific prefix, keep it.
-     - Space complexity looks like O(n*ipv6l), when we consider the worst case, where essentially each rule has its own path of ipv6l = 128 nodes.
+     - Looking at it, space complexity is probably O(n*ipv6l), where each rule would have its own path of ipv6l = 128 nodes.
 The 128 is a big factor, it could get better probably?
-For details, jump to [even more optimised solution](#even-more-optimised-solution-not-implemented).
+Future optimised solution ahead -> [even more optimised solution](#even-more-optimised-solution-not-implemented).
        - Issue: Hmmm so if we have 2 paths for rules /40 and /60, there will be 20 redundant nodes not having any PoP ID, serving no purpose.
 We could just connect /40 to /60, but this would lose accuracy?
        - Solution: We could store the remaining bits of the address somewhere, perhaps in the child node that connects to the parent (/40 -> /60, store skipped bits in /60), this allows merging the prefix and not losing accuracy.
      - Overlaps as per RFC need to be also solved.
 Good thing is that if one prefix contains the other and both have same PoP ID (like /20 contains /40, both PoP 198) our trie automatically finds the best possible PoP ID with prefix because it follows the ECS IP down and updates the most optimal PoP ID with corresponding scope prefix.